hgwood/advent-of-code-sql/README.md

 `import.psql` which import the input file into the `input` table.
 Then it runs the solver (a `.psql` file).
 Finally, it drops the `tmp` schema, which drops all objects created by the solver.

+## Philosophy

+I mostly use SQL as a purely functional language here.
+Once the input is loaded into the `input` table, I try to only use `select` to compute stuff from it, along with `create table as` to store results for further computations.
+I try not to use stateful tables (2022 day 5 is the only exception).